siddu1998/siddu1998.github.io/_posts/2020-2-6-Intern at Invento Robotics Journal Entry 2.md

-(Bottom Right) Mitra with Union Minister Ravi Shankar Prasad and the Chief Minister of Goa || Invento’s Mr.Cool with CEO Shradha Sharma(YourStory) I quote as our Mr.Cool says “She is the coolest entrepreneur you will ever meet!”
+(Bottom Right) Mitra with Union Minister Ravi Shankar Prasad and the Chief Minister of Goa

 Companies like KPMG which are keen on introducing AI and Machine Learning into their ecosystem were spell-bound with Mitra and eventually, Mitra ended up at their event in Kochi.